SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-16-new-cpu-leaks.md

 ## CPU leak introduction and history

-Since January 2018, a new class of hardware vulnerabilities became publicly known.
+In January 2018, a new class of hardware vulnerabilities became publicly known.

 Modern CPUs have the capability to do an amazing amount of things in parallel.
 While they are calculating the result of one operation, they are already executing instructions that occur afterwards.
 This is necessary for high performance, because